jtv/libpqxx/README.md

 Documentation on Read The Docs: https://readthedocs.org/projects/libpqxx/

-Compiling this package requires PostgreSQL to be installed -- including the C headers for client development.
-The library builds on top of PostgreSQL's standard C API, libpq, though this fact is almost completely hidden from programmes which use libpqxx.
+Compiling this package requires PostgreSQL to be installed -- or at least the C headers and library for client development.
+The library builds on top of PostgreSQL's standard C API, libpq, though your code won't notice.

 If you're getting the code straight from the Git repo, the `master` branch contains the current _development version._  To get a released version, check